 If you only have time to visit Bangkok during the festival, don't feel too bad for not being able to go to Chiang Mai or Sukhothai.
 Bangkok celebrates Loy Krathong with its own style and activities.

-During the festival, many events take place on the banks of the Chao Phraya River.
+During the festival, many events will take place on the banks of the Chao Phraya River.
 Taking a cruise on the river is a romantic way to enjoy the festival.

 The Asiatique shopping center is a good place to experience Loy Krathong events in Bangkok.
 Here, there are many bars and well-decorated stalls that illuminate the street and the river areas.